 Gameplay – 10/10

-The objective of X-Type+ is simple; destroy each ship that appears on screen, and rack up the highest score possible; all the while dodging bullet after bullet and rocket after rocket thrown at you.
-Like such games as Galaga and Gradius, it is incredibly addictive, and will compel players to play again and again in order to simply improve their high score and post it on either the website or the Wii U score board.
+The objective of X-Type+ is simple; destroy each ship that appears on the screen, and rack up the highest score possible; all the while dodging bullet after bullet and rocket after a rocket is thrown at you.
+Like such games as Galaga and Gradius, it is incredibly addictive and will compel players to play again and again in order to simply improve their high score and post it on either the website or the Wii U scoreboard.

 Controls – 10/10

 The best way to play this game is to use a third-party Wii U controller.
 I found that with either the GamePad, or on the original website, the control scheme is not so easy to cope with, and poses a number of problems.
 Personally, I’ve never been a fan of using a keyboard to control PC games that aren’t simulators, and the GamePad also poses the same problem of the hands cramping up that I’d previously experienced whilst playing through Hyrule Warriors.